jackokring/thing/README.md

 # Thing Minecraft Module 1.21.10

 A Minecraft Fabric Mod (Open JDK Java 21 recommended).
 Getting back into modding Minecraft is fun.
-I wonder how the redundancy of `yarn` will go (has gone) now that Mojang has commited to release the source symbols.
+I wonder how the redundancy of `yarn` will go (has gone) now that Mojang has committed to release the source symbols.
+They've done the snapshot experimental so there's that.

 ## Features

 * Some convenience documentation for general modding
-* Some mod lists to maybe work as a modpack
+* Some mod lists to maybe work as a modpack test bench
 * The `Suspicious Substance` (reduce, reuse, recycle)
-* Some chat encryption and `op` marking at the server
+* **Some** chat encryption (client), MiniMessage (client) and `op` level marking (server)
-* Just added craftable name tag data generation shaped recipe similar to [`craftable-nametag`](https://modrinth.com/datapack/craftable-nametag) using copper, string and paper
+* Craftable name tag data generation shaped recipe similar to [`craftable-nametag`](https://modrinth.com/datapack/craftable-nametag) using copper, string and paper
+---
 ## Easy Development

 Apart from `ctrl` + `E`, the fabulous finder of all things including code bookmarks, the following might help to test other mods with this one.
 To build against them, they have to be added to the projects external libraries.

 Linking the IDE launcher to your saves after the first run of `M̀inecraft Client` before you save anything might be useful.
 The first launch makes `run/`.
+It keeps the "test bench" of mods consistent.

 ```bash
 rm -rf ~/IdeaProjects/thing/run/saves